By Isabel Platt and Laura Gottschalk, PhD

 Spending too much time in the sun puts you at risk for skin cancer.
 There are three types of skin cancer: basal cell, squamous cell, and melanoma.
 Basal cell cancers, the most common, are slow growing and are the easiest to treat.
 Squamous cell cancers detected at an early stage are curable and cause minimal damage.
 Melanoma is the least common but most dangerous kind of skin cancer.
 If not caught early, it can spread throughout the body and become fatal.

 Most melanomas result from sun exposure.1 The number of men and women in the U.S. diagnosed with melanomas increased by nearly 2% each year between 2000 and 2009, and even more among Caucasians.1 2 3 If you have fair skin, you are especially likely to get melanoma from sun exposure.
-The easiest way to reduce your risk of melanoma is to apply sunscreen to exposed areas every day as part of your morning routine, but don’t forget that it only lasts about 2 hours so you may need to apply it again later in the day.4 If you need another reason to wear sunscreen, a new study found that applying sunscreen every day reduces aging of the skin by 24%.5
+The easiest way to reduce your risk of melanoma is to apply sunscreen to exposed areas every day as part of your morning routine, but don’t forget that it only lasts about 2 hours so you may need to apply it again later in the day.4 If you need another reason to wear sunscreen, a 2013 study found that applying sunscreen every day reduces aging of the skin by 24%.5

 Protecting your kids from sunburns is especially important.
 Getting sunburns during childhood increases the risk of cancer later in life.1 So get your kids into the routine of applying sunscreen every morning (after they brush their teeth) before going to school or to camp, no matter how cloudy it is outside.